-- 7.1 The Governing Body is the accountable body for ensuring the safety of the school. - 7.2 The Governing Body will ensure that: - The school has a combined safeguarding and child protection policy in accordance with the procedures of Birmingham Safeguarding Children Board; - The school operates "safer recruitment" procedures and ensures that appropriate checks are carried out on all new staff and relevant volunteers: - At least one senior member of the school's leadership team acts as a Designated Safeguarding Lead, and at least a further deputy DSL is appointed; - The Designated Safeguarding Leads attend appropriate refresher training every two years; - That appropriate time is made available to the DSL to allow them to undertake their duties; - The Head Teacher/Principal and all other staff who work with children undertake safeguarding training on an annual basis with additional updates as necessary within a 2 year framework;
+- 7.1 The Governing Body is the accountable body for ensuring the safety of the school. - 7.2 The Governing Body will ensure that: - The school has a safeguarding policy in accordance with the procedures of Birmingham Safeguarding Children Board; - The school operates "safer recruitment" procedures and ensures that appropriate checks are carried out on all new staff and relevant volunteers; - At least one senior member of the school's leadership team acts as a Designated Safeguarding Lead; - The Designated Safeguarding Lead attends appropriate refresher training every two years; - The Head Teacher/Principal and all other staff who work with children undertake training on an annual basis with additional updates as necessary: - Temporary staff and volunteers are made aware of the school's arrangements for child protection and their responsibilities; - The school remedies any deficiencies or weaknesses brought to its attention without delay; and - The school has procedures for dealing with allegations of abuse against staff/volunteers. - 7.3 The Governing Body reviews its policies/procedures annually. - 7.4 The Nominated Governor for safeguarding at the school is Carol Harris.
+The Nominated Governor is responsible for liaising with the Head Teacher/Principal and Designated Safeguarding Lead over all matters

-- Temporary staff and volunteers are made aware of the school's arrangements for safeguarding & child protection and their responsibilities; - The school remedies any deficiencies or weaknesses brought to its attention without delay; and - The school has procedures for dealing with allegations of abuse against staff/volunteers. - 7.3 The Governing Body should review all policies/procedures that relate to safeguarding and child protection annually. - 7.4 The Nominated Governor for safeguarding at the school is Carol Harris.
-The Nominated Governor is responsible for liaising with the Head Teacher/Principal and Designated Safeguarding Lead over all matters regarding safeguarding and child protection issues.
-The role is strategic rather than operational they will not be involved in concerns about individual pupils/students. - 7.4.1 The Nominated Governor will receive safeguarding training relevant to the governance role and this will be updated every 2 years. - 7.5 The Nominated Governor will liaise with the Head Teacher/Principal and the Designated Safeguarding Lead to produce a report at least annually for governors. - 7.6 The Nominated Governor will liaise with the Head Teacher/Principal and the Designated Safeguarding Lead to produce the annual Section 175 safeguarding self-assessment and ensure this is submitted on time to the Birmingham Safeguarding Children's Board. - 7.7 A member of the Governing Body (usually the Chair) is nominated to be responsible for liaising with the local authority in the event of allegations of abuse being made against the Head Teacher/Principal.
+- regarding safeguarding and child protection issues.
+The role is strategic rather than operational they will not be involved in concerns about individual pupils/students. - 7.5 The Nominated Governor will liaise with the Head Teacher/Principal and the Designated Safeguarding Lead to produce a report at least annually for governors. - 7.6 The Nominated Governor will liaise with the Head Teacher/Principal and the Designated Safeguarding Lead to produce the annual Section 175 self-assessment, and ensure this is submitted on time to the Local Authority. - 7.7 A member of the Governing Body (usually the Chair) is nominated to be responsible for liaising with the local authority in the event of allegations of abuse being made against the Head Teacher/Principal.